digitalronin/prerequisites-gem/README.md

 A ruby gem to make it easy to test that a set of prerequisite conditions are in place.

-This is particularly useful when using ruby as 'glue' code for sysadmin or other tasks.
+This can be useful when using ruby as 'glue' code for sysadmin or other tasks.

 ## Installation